BestTimesToVisit.com Logo

 packing

 Pack layers!
-The weather in Nizhny Novgorod can be unpredictable, so bring clothing that can be easily added or removed.
-Comfortable walking shoes are a must, as you'll be doing a lot of exploring on foot.
+The weather in Nizhny Novgorod can be unpredictable, so pack clothing suitable for both warm and cool temperatures.
+Comfortable walking shoes are essential, as you'll be doing a lot of exploring on foot.
 Don't forget an adapter for your electronics.

 Weather Details